-Strategy Leverage discussions in #3 (above) to clarify educational needs that support understanding of how projects support shared goals.
+Strategy Leverage lessons learned in Years One and Two as well as discussions in #3 (above) to clarify educational needs that support understanding of how projects support shared goals.
 Activities Identify educational needs throughout the series of meetings from #3; research and/or create educational materials and tools as needed.
-Provide training or guidelines to project applicants on engagement best-practices, including outreach costs added to project budgets, partnering with a local entity to help engage before, during and between project phases and conflict resolution with the community.
-Measures Report of educational needs findings; educational materials created and/or used.
+Provide training or guidelines based on the needs of project proponents and community interests.
+Measures Report of educational events; educational materials created and/or used.